When To Replace Brake Discs And Rotors

 Depending on how badly bent the rotor is, you can spot it more quickly than others – sometimes, a rub between brake pads and rotor might occur as the wheel turns.

 In general, replacing bent disc rotors is advisable, especially if the cause of bending was due to a crash or incident.
-However, in other circumstances where milder deformities can be spotted or generally altered without any stress put upon them, you could try and straighten out these minor imperfections before committing to an entirely new part.
+However, in other circumstances where milder deformities can be spotted or generally altered without stress, you could try to straighten out these minor imperfections before committing to an entirely new part.

 Grinding Sound